chuck-alt-delete/dbtmz/README.md

 ## Create clusters in Materialize

-Go to https://console.materialize.com and create a cluster for compute, a cluster for sources, a schema for sources, and a table.
+Go to https://console.materialize.com and create a cluster for compute, a cluster for sources, a schema for other sources managed outside of this dbt project, and a table in that schema.

 ```sql
 create cluster chuck size '3xsmall';